tejasnikumbh/Algorithms/README.md

 Algorithms
 ==========
- - Solutions to problems from the Website Hackerrank.com.
-Currently exploring the Algorithms Domain.
+ - Solutions to problems from the Website Hackerrank.com from *Algorithms Domian*.
- - Currently Exploring the Strings Track.
-About to explore Probability, Graph Theory and Dynamic Programming
  - The Generic Code and Hacker Cup directories are seperate and contain other stuff
  - Rank on Website as of December 17, 2014. [ 299 ]